-Native to Eastern Asia (India, China, Thailand, Malaysia, Vietnam, and Indonesia); the Philippines; and Polynesia, New Guinea, and Australia
+Native to Eastern Asia (India, China, Thailand, Malaysia, Vietnam, and Indonesia), the Philippines, Polynesia, New Guinea, and Australia

 Medium to bright filtered.
 Avoid low light.
-Some direct sun (3-4 hrs per day) required to produce flowers and for variegated plants.
+Some early morning direct sun (3-4 hrs per day) required to produce flowers and for variegated plants.

 18-24°C. Keep above 10°C. Protect from hot or cold drafts.

 Weekly.
 Water moderately (spring-fall) and allow thoroughly moist potting mix to dry almost fully or until leaves pucker.
 Water sparingly (winter) and allow barely moist mix to dry almost fully.
 Always check moisture level before watering.
 Aerate mix to improve its condition.

 Every 2 weeks (spring-fall).
 Use organic high-potash houseplant fertilizer, according to packaging instructions.